LOUDON, New Hampshire – It’s been called PJ1, VHT and the sticky stuff, but it’s been most commonly known as traction compound.

 When Nashville Superspeedway made its Cup debut last month, NASCAR treated the surface with a resin that drew rave reviews (William Byron suggested using it in place of traction compound everywhere) in producing a wider racetrack.
 Eventually, the substance faded in the Cup and Xfinity races but was less intrusive than PJ1, which seems to have the potential for long-term repercussions.

-Last weekend, NASCAR drivers said residue remained at New Hampshire that showed “maybe we’ve putting it on way too much,” Kevin Harvick said.
+Last weekend, NASCAR drivers said residue remained at New Hampshire that showed “maybe we’ve been putting it on way too much,” Kevin Harvick said.
 “Seems there’s a lot we don’t know about that particular substance.”

 WHAT A RACE.